testit-tms/api-client-java/docs/ProjectsApi.md

 Get all projects

-&lt;br&gt;Use case  &lt;br&gt;[Optional] User sets isDeleted field value  &lt;br&gt;[Optional] If User sets isDeleted field value as true, System search all deleted projects  &lt;br&gt;[Optional] If User sets isDeleted field value as false, System search all projects which are not deleted  &lt;br&gt;If User did not set isDeleted field value, System search all projects  &lt;br&gt;System returns array of all found projects(listed in response model)
+ Use case   [Optional] User sets isDeleted field value   [Optional] If User sets isDeleted field value as true, System search all deleted projects   [Optional] If User sets isDeleted field value as false, System search all projects which are not deleted   If User did not set isDeleted field value, System search all projects   System returns array of all found projects(listed in response model)

 ### Example
 ```java